ConnectionMaster/web.eyeo.com/includes/jobs/benefits.md

 * Work on a product millions of people love
 * Immediate responsibility that takes years to get in the corporate world
+* Work where you want, we can help you relocate or pay for a co-working space
+* Free choice of hard- and software
 * Easygoing atmosphere, flat hierarchy, no dress code, ping pong
-* Work from home
-* Free choice of hard- and software
 * A “job ticket” that gives you a free ride on all regional transportation, also on weekends